JoshParker11/JoshParker11.github.io/_posts/2021-12-27-project-setup-1-premake.markdown

 *Note:* I plan on using C++17 for the time being instead of C++20 mostly because there's nothing I particularly need from C++20, C++17 is already overkill for how I plan to write most of the systems.
 If at some point the benefits of switching become clear I will do so.

-By running:
+By running premake.exe from your root directory:
 ![Run Manual](/assets/img/run_premake_manual.png)

-*or the path to whatever directory you have premake5.exe and whatever version of vs you're building for*
+*(or the path to whatever directory you have premake5.exe and whatever version of vs you're building for)*

 You should be able to see two new generated files, **Engine.sln** in the same directory as the script file, and **Engine/Engine.vcxproj**